 The Recovery Proposal obligates funds under each specific project.
-Upon approval of the Recovery Proposal, subrecipients will proceed with procurement of needed professional design services and the preparation of the environmental review record for each project.
+Upon approval of the Recovery Proposal, subrecipients may proceed with procurement of needed professional design services and the preparation of the environmental review record for each project.
 The projected timeline for projects funded under RCIP is as follows:

-- Submission of the Recovery Proposal to OCD: - Three (3) months from the date the Cooperative Endeavor Agreement (CEA) is executed. - Submission of Project Application to OCD: - Three (3) months from the date the Recovery Proposal is approved. - Submission of each Project-Specific Environmental Review Record: - Six (6) months from the date the Project Application is approved. - Submission of Final Project Plans, Specifications, and Cost Estimate (if required): - Six (6) months from the date the Project Application is approved.
+- Submission of the Recovery Proposal to LOCD-DR: - Three (3) months from the date the Cooperative Endeavor Agreement (CEA) is executed. - Submission of Project Application to LOCD-DR:

+- Three (3) months from the date the Recovery Proposal is approved.
+Note: LOCD-DR has modified the application deadline to be November 30, 2024 for all allocations of funding. - Submission of each Project-Specific Environmental Review Record: - o Six (6) months from the date the Project Application is approved. - Submission of Final Project Plans, Specifications, and Cost Estimate (if required): - o Six (6) months from the date the Project Application is approved.